-NEWS: Edward Lee (Univ.
-Berkley, USA) will give a keynote at IESS 2015.
+NEWS: Edward Lee (University of California at Berkeley) will give a keynote at

 Over recent years, embedded systems have gained an enormous amount of processing power and functionality.
 Many of the formerly external components can now be integrated into a single System-on-Chip.
 This tendency has resulted in a dramatic reduction in the size and cost of embedded systems.
 As a unique technology, the design of embedded systems is an essential element of many innovations.